miracuse/miracuse.github.io/docs/classes/scoundrel/index.md

 ### <span style="color: {{ site.scoundrel_color }}">The Assassin</span>

 Expert infiltrators proficient in the use of poisons.
 Their weapon of choice are "thorns", small needles that can be discretely thrown or attached to the ends of arrows.
-Though not formally organized under a guild, Assassins tend to operate in a loose network of criminal organizations.
+Though not formally organized under a guild, [Assassins](../../more/specializations/assassin.html) tend to operate in a loose network of criminal organizations.

 ### <span style="color: {{ site.scoundrel_color }}">The Bard</span>

 Members of a courier's guild, trained in a little magic, a little stage alchemy, and the art of throwing knives.
-Bards are frequently employed as messengers, entertainers, spies, and legal consul.
+[Bards](../../more/specializations/bard.html) are frequently employed as messengers, entertainers, spies, and legal consul.
 Their social position is nebulous enough that they can comfortably interact with aristocrats and peasants.

 ### <span style="color: {{ site.scoundrel_color }}">The Ranger</span>

 A catch-all term for hunters, tribal warriors, and nomads.
-Skilled archers with an affinity for nature, whose traditional medicines predate the modern practice of alchemy.
+Skilled archers with an affinity for nature, whose traditional practices predate the modern practice of alchemy.
+[Rangers](../../more/specializations/ranger.html) exist between the urban and natural worlds.